-- 1) Certified true copy of Certificate of Incorporation, Memorandum and Articles of Association of our Company as amended from time to time; - 2) Board resolution and special resolution passed pursuant to Section 62 (1)(c) of the Companies Act, 2013 by the Board and shareholders of our Company approving the Issue, at their meetings held on May 09, 2023 and May 12, 2023; - 3) Resolution of the Board of Directors of our Company dated June 16, 2023 approving the Draft Red Herring Prospectus and amendments thereto. - 4) Copies of annual reports of our Company for the preceding three Fiscals; - 5) Special resolution passed by the shareholders of our Company approving appointment of Akshay Parmar as Managing Director, at their meetings held on April 29, 2023. - 6) Consent dated June 13, 2023 from the peer review auditor, G. P. Kapadia & Co., Chartered Accountants, to include their name as an "expert" as defined under section 2(38) of the Companies Act, 2013 to the extent and in their capacity as the Statutory Auditors and in respect of the: (i) Restated Financial Statements and their examination report, and (ii) the statement of Possible
+- 1) Certified true copy of Certificate of Incorporation, Memorandum and Articles of Association of our Company as amended from time to time; - 2) Board resolution and special resolution passed pursuant to Section 62 (1)(c) of the Companies Act, 2013 by the Board and shareholders of our Company approving the Issue, at their meetings held on May 09, 2023 and May 12, 2023; - 3) Resolution of the Board of Directors of our Company dated June 16, 2023 approving the Draft Red Herring Prospectus and amendments thereto. - 4) Resolution of the Board of Directors of our Company dated September 01, 2023 approving the Red Herring Prospectus and amendments thereto. - 5) Resolution of the Board of Directors of our Company dated September 14, 2023 approving the Prospectus and amendments thereto.

-Special tax benefits included in this Draft Red Herring Prospectus and such consent has not been withdrawn as on the date of this Draft Red Herring Prospectus.

-- 7) Consents of Promoters, Directors, Company Secretary & Compliance Officer, Chief Financial Officer, Banker to the Company, Banker to the Issue, Legal Advisor to the Issue, Book Running Lead Manager, Registrar to the Issue, the Syndicate Members, the Escrow Collection Bank(s), Market Maker, Underwriter and Bankers to the Issue/Public Issue Bank/Refund Banker and Sponsor Banker to act in their respective capacities; - 8) Due Diligence Certificate from Book Running Lead Manager dated June 16, 2023 addressed to SEBI from the BRLM. - 9) Copy of In-Principle Approval from NSE by way of letter dated [●], to use the name of NSE in this issue documentfor listing of Equity Shares on NSE EMERGE (SME Platform of The National Stock Exchange of India Limited).
+- 6) Copies of annual reports of our Company for the preceding three Fiscals; - 7) Special resolution passed by the shareholders of our Company approving appointment of Akshay Parmar as Managing Director, at their meetings held on April 29, 2023. - 8) Consent dated June 13, 2023 from the peer review auditor, G. P. Kapadia & Co., Chartered Accountants, to include their name as an "expert" as defined under section 2(38) of the Companies Act, 2013 to the extent and in their capacity as the Statutory Auditors and in respect of the: (i) Restated Consolidated Financial Statements and their examination report, and (ii) the statement of Possible Special tax benefits included in this Prospectus and such consent has not been withdrawn as on the date of this Prospectus. - 9) Consents of Promoters, Directors, Company Secretary & Compliance Officer, Chief Financial Officer, Banker to the Company, Banker to the Issue, Legal Advisor to the Issue, Book Running Lead Manager, Registrar to the Issue, the Syndicate Members, the Escrow Collection Bank(s), Market Maker, Underwriter and Bankers to the Issue/Public Issue Bank/Refund Banker and Sponsor Banker to act in their respective capacities; - 10) Certificate of the Statutory Auditors, M/s.
+G. P. Kapadia & Co, Chartered Accountants verifying the key performance indicators (KPI). - 11) Due Diligence Certificate from Book Running Lead Manager dated June 16, 2023 addressed to SEBI from the BRLM. - 12) Copy of In- Principle Approval from NSE by way of letter dated August 10, 2023, to use the name of NSE in this issue documentfor listing of Equity Shares on NSE EMERGE (SME Platform of The National Stock Exchange of India Limited).

-Any of the contracts or documents mentioned in this Draft Red Herring Prospectus may be amended or modified at any time if so, required in the interest of our Company or if required by the other parties, without reference to the Shareholders subject to compliance of the provisions contained in the Companies Act and other relevant statutes.
+Any of the contracts or documents mentioned in this Prospectus may be amended or modified at any time if so, required in the interest of our Company or if required by the other parties, without reference to the Shareholders subject to compliance of the provisions contained in the Companies Act and other relevant statutes.

-I hereby certify and declare that all relevant provisions under the Companies Act and the rules, regulations or guidelines issued by the Government or the regulations, rules or guidelines issued by SEBI established under Section 3 of the SEBI Act, as the case may be, have been complied with and no statement made in this Draft Red Herring Prospectus is contrary to the provisions of the Companies Act, the SCRA, the SCRR, the SEBI Act or the rules or regulations made thereunder or guidelines issued, as the case may be.
-I further certify that all disclosures made in this Draft Red Herring Prospectus are true and correct.
+I hereby certify and declare that all relevant provisions under the Companies Act and the rules, regulations or guidelines issued by the Government or the regulations, rules or guidelines issued by SEBI established under Section 3 of the SEBI Act, as the case may be, have been complied with and no statement made in this Prospectus is contrary to the provisions of the Companies Act, the SCRA, the SCRR, the SEBI Act or the rules or regulations made thereunder or guidelines issued, as the case may be.
+I further certify that all disclosures made in this Prospectus are true and correct.